kauserwd/kauserwd/README.md

 ### Hi there 👋, This is Kauser Hossain
 #### Web Developer

 I  am a web developer who is passionate about making error free Website with 100% client Satisfaction.
 I have a passion for learning new things and also share with others as publicly as possible.
-Most of the time i am working  with Wordpress and also learning ReactJs as well as Laravel.
+Most of the time i am working  with Laravel and also  Wordpress customization.

 Skills:   HTML / CSS/PHP/JS/BOOTSTRAP

 - 🔭 I’m currently working on Linkedin
-- 🌱 I’m currently learning React,Laravel
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Web Developement
 - 📫 How to reach me: kauser.wd@gmail.com